 The sociology program provides real-life occasions and intellectual resources that can help students understand the social and cultural dimensions of human behavior.
-By focusing on the concepts, SOCIOLOGY/CRIMINAL JUSTICE 165
+By focusing on the concepts, theories and techniques of inquiry employed by sociologists, the Sociology Department hopes to foster the sociological perspective.
+The department offers a major in sociology and provides a great number of courses that serve other major programs and the general goals of a liberal arts education.